jonbro/IKON-COLONIZE/README.md

 =====

 x move the dash to a cooldown
-- add audio
+x add audio
-- make the homebase player recharge less powerful
+x make the homebase player recharge less powerful
 - add an action that destroys all creeps
+- upload to kongregate
+- put the turtle back in
-- button to exit from end of game back to the lobby screen
-- button to exit pregame chat back to lobby
+x button to exit from end of game back to the lobby screen x button to exit pregame chat back to lobby

 x game over screen
 x recharge within your towers radius